-RESOLUTION SETTING HEARING ON REQUEST FROM DES MOINES PEDIATRIC AND ADOLESCENT CLINIC, PLC TO REZONE PROPERTY LOCATED AT 2301 BEAVER AVENUE, 2313 BEAVER AVENUE, AND 2300 40TH PLACE FROM "C-0" COMMERCIAL-RESIDENTIAL DISTRICT AND "R1-60" ONE-FAMILY LOW-DENSITY RESIDENTIAL DISTRICT TO "C-1" NEIGHBORHOOD RETAIL COMMERCIAL DISTRICT
+RESOLUTION HOLDING HEARING ON REQUEST FROM DES MOINES PEDIATRIC AND ADOLESCENT CLINIC, PLC TO REZONE PROPERTY LOCATED AT 2301 BEAVER AVENUE, 2313 BEAVER AVENUE, AND 2300 40TH PLACE FROM "C-0" COMMERCIAL-RESIDENTIAL DISTRICT AND "R1-60" ONE-FAMILY LOW-DENSITY RESIDENTIAL DISTRICT TO LIMITED "C-1" NEIGHBORHOOD RETAIL COMMERCIAL DISTRICT

-WHEREAS, the City Plan and Zoning Commission has advised that a public hearing was held by the Commission on February 5, 2015, regarding a request from Des Moines Pediatric and Adolescent Clinic, PLC ("Owner"), represented by Brian Waggoner, M.D. (officer), to rezone property locally known as 2301 Beaver Avenue, 2313 Beaver Avenue, and 2300 40th Place (collectively "Property") from "C-0" Commercial-Residential District and "R1-60" One-Family Low-Density Residential District to "C-1" Neighborhood Retail Commercial District, to allow expansion and reconstruction of the existing medical clinic parking lot and site improvements; and
+WHEREAS, on February 23, 2015, by Roll Call No. 15-0293, the City Council received and filed a communication from the Plan and Zoning Commission advising that a public hearing was held by the Commission on February 5, 2015, regarding a request from Des Moines Pediatric and Adolescent Clinic, PLC ("Owner"), represented by Brian Waggoner, M.D. (officer), to rezone property locally known as 2301 Beaver Avenue, 2313 Beaver Avenue, and 2300 40th Place (collectively "Property") from "C-0" Commercial-Residential District and "R1-60" One-Family Low-Density Residential District to Limited "C-1" Neighborhood Retail Commercial District, to allow expansion and reconstruction of the existing medical clinic parking lot and site improvements; and

-WHEREAS, a majority of the members of the City Plan and Zoning Commission in attendance at the meeting were unable to agree upon a recommendation regarding the proposed rezoning; and
+WHEREAS, said communication further advised that a majority of the members of the City Plan and Zoning Commission in attendance at the meeting were unable to agree upon a recommendation regarding the proposed rezoning; and

-WHEREAS, the Owner has agreed to the following conditions on the proposed rezoning:
+WHEREAS, the Owner has agreed to the following conditions on the proposed rezoning, as set forth in an executed Acceptance of Rezoning Ordinance: